symfony/symfony-docs/setup.rst

 a new Symfony application as explained in the previous sections.
 Instead, someone else has already created and submitted it to a shared repository.

-It's recommended to not submit some files (``parameters.yml``) and directories (``vendor/``, cache, logs) to the repository, so you'll have to do the following when installing an existing Symfony application:
+It's recommended to not submit some files (:ref:`parameters.yml <config-parameters-yml>`) and directories (``vendor/``, cache, logs) to the repository, so you'll have to do the following when installing an existing Symfony application:

 .. code-block:: bash